ejmr/LNVL/docs/Howto.md

     }

 The important line here is the final part of the `START` scene:
-`LNVL.changeToScene("MIDDLE")`.
+`LNVL.Scene.changeTo("MIDDLE")`.
 This tells LNVL to transition to the `MIDDLE` scene once it reaches the end of `START`.
 Notice the name of the scene is in quotes; this is a requirement.
 If you omit the quotes then LNVL will crash with an error.